 Let’s take three people.
 Each of these people is an individual with their own identity.
-While each individual is capable of working on its own, they need a centralized authority when doing transactions between them.
+While each individual is capable of working on their own, they need a centralized authority when doing transactions between them.
 For example, if one tries to send money to another, it will have to go through a centralized bank or payment gateway.

 Now, in the case of a decentralized network, if John tries to send money to Alice, they can do it by themselves without relying on a centralized entity.
 Here, each of the individual people acts as their own bank.
-They do not have to rely on a centralized entity to complete the transaction and that itself opens up a wide range of use-cases.
+They do not have to rely on a centralized entity to complete the transaction and that itself opens up a wide range of use cases.

 If you want to learn more, then you should check out our detailed beginner’s guide on blockchain: Blockchain For Beginners: Getting Started Guide

 Let’s learn about the disadvantages of blockchain technology.

 Start learning Blockchain with the world’s first Blockchain Expert Career Path and become a Blockchain Expert!